SherG/sherrieg/content/blog/darya-dugin-assasination/index.md

 Ironically, the repeated elevation of Dugin by the American press likely boosted his influence both here, abroad, and possibly in his own country.

-He became, through this Western process, the unofficial global spokesman for Russia on the war and was even described as its "<a href="https://www.rferl.org/a/daughter-kremlin-idealogue-dugin-killed-car-explosion/31997791.html" target="blame">architect</a>."
-One can easily wonder whether this was perceived by Putin as a problem.
+He became, through this symbiotic process, the unofficial global spokesman for Russia on the war, its chief "explainer," and was even described as its "<a href="https://www.rferl.org/a/daughter-kremlin-idealogue-dugin-killed-car-explosion/31997791.html" target="blame">architect</a>."
+It's not hard to imagine this being perceived by Putin as a problem.

 And now we find Dugin -- in reality, not in imagination -- at the center of world events.